kks32/phd-thesis-template/README.md

 # Known Issue(s) / Bugs

 *   No know bug(s) so far.
-If you find any let me know or even better if you can patch it and contribute to the development of the LaTeX Template
+If you find any let me know or even better, if you can patch it and contribute to the development of the LaTeX Template

 --------------------------------------------------------------------------------